nginx Reference

 Frequently Asked Questions (FAQs)

-Where is the location of the logs on MacOS?
+Where is the location of the logs on macOS?

 /usr/local/var/log/nginx/access.log